-Ahh, the question every potential traveler to Israel wants to know – can you travel around Israel on a budget?
+Ahh, the question every potential traveller to Israel wants to know – can you travel around Israel on a budget?

-The prices in Jerusalem where on par with what you would expect to pay in Scandinavia (exorbitant!), and in places like Tel Aviv they were closer to what you’d pay in Western Europe or North America (not cheap).
+The prices in Jerusalem were on par with what you would expect to pay in Scandinavia (exorbitant!), and in places like Tel Aviv, they were closer to what you’d pay in Western Europe or North America (not cheap).

 I think the key to travelling around Israel on a budget is coming to terms with the fact that you are going to have to dish out more cash than you would on the average trip, and then trying to be wise with your shekels and stretching them as much as possible.

 My daily budget in Israel was anywhere between $75-150 USD per day (depending on whether I was doing any tours).

 Here’s a little rundown of what a trip like mine might cost you: